A-DaRo/language_and_ai/notion_js/Docs/QUICKSTART.md

 ## Advanced Usage

 For advanced configuration and architectural details, refer to:
-*   `Docs/README.md`: Comprehensive documentation.
-*   `Docs/ARCHITECTURE.md`: Internal system architecture.
+*   `Docs/ARCHITECTURE.md`: Comprehensive documentation, and system architecture.